vvittis/DecentralizedAskQuestionApp/README.md

-# An Ask Question App
+# An Ask Question App on top of Ethereum Network
 [Live Demo](https://billethchat.xyz/)